tinymce/tinymce-docs/enterprise/mentions.md

 Users can communicate every day using `@username` on social networks and can expect to be able to use them when creating content too.

-Mentions is available as a stand-alone plugin or as part of the Pro Bundle.
-To learn more about all the options, check out the [pricing and plans here]({{site.pricingpage}}).

 There are two deployment options.
 One is with {{site.cloudname}}, the other is the more traditional Self-hosted route, requiring an additional [server-side component]({{ site.baseurl }}/enterprise/server/) to be installed and configured.

 Please note that this feature requires a backend integration with a system to handle listing of users, as well as sending the notifications.
 Refer to this [example code]({{site.baseurl}}/plugins/mentions/#example) for more information.
 There are two integration points: getting a user list when `@abc...` is typed, and on submitting the form, sending a notification to the `@username` in the document.